Group Therapy

 New upcoming Groups!

-Who: Adults 18+.
-We have room for 6 total participants in each group.
+Who: Adults 18+, we have room for 10 participants

-Where: Gender Identity Center, suite number 205, in person (not virtual)
+Where: Gender Identity Center, Tucson Office, in person (not virtual)

-Why: To build social connections with other adults who are also exploring gender identity and coping with gender dysphoria.
+Why: To learn DBT skills while also building social support with other adults who are exploring gender identity and coping with gender dysphoria.
 This group will provide therapeutic support and education.
+The group will cover education on mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.
 Participants will be invited to engage as much or as little as they want but will get the opportunity to share about their experiences and hear others talk about similar experiences, with the facilitated expertise of the therapists.
-If you know you'll have to miss one or two groups that is okay but please only sign up if you can commit to trying to be there for most of the Tuesdays in the 10 weeks.
+If you know you'll have to miss one or two groups that is okay but please only sign up if you can commit to trying to be there for most of the Fridays in the 10 weeks.
 Group dynamics form best when every group member is present each week.
 Lastly, if you are nervous to sign up you can always try it out once and discontinue if you wish.

-How: Sign up as soon as you can by emailing: (Info@genderidentitycenter.com
+How: Sign up as soon as you can by communicating with your current GIC therapist or emailing: (Info@genderidentitycenter.com)

 The Benefits of Group Therapy